kimsQ/rc/docs/getting-started/best-practices.md

 group: getting-started
 ---

-We've designed and developed Ratchet plus to work in a number of environments.
+We've designed and developed kimsQ RC to work in a number of environments.
 Here are some of the best practices we've gathered from years of working on and using it ourselves.

 {% callout info %}
 **Heads up!** This copy is a work in progress.